gisaia/ARLAS-IAM/README.md

      - Save
 11. *(Users/\<user\>/Credentials)* Set password

-## IDP server
+## IAM server
-The IDP server provides authentication and authorization features that can be deployed with the ARLAS stack without the need to depend on a third party provider.
+The IAM server provides authentication and authorization features that can be deployed with the ARLAS stack without the need to depend on a third party provider.

 ### Concepts